*(This is not financial advise)

 Setting clear rules will keep trading on track to realize success.
 A couple rules to consider are as follows.

 • Allocate Trading lot sizes: Determine the percentage of your trading capital to allocate per trade.
 An optimal lot size is 10% of trading capital as the benchmark of the Compound 20 Trading Challenge so as to manage risk.
-Alternately when trading on smaller account values, identify a dollar amount for a lot size that gives optimal return in a timely manner based on risk tolerance.
+More risk averse traders only use 2% of their total account value for each trade, pick a trading lot size that fits your risk profile but never trade all of your account value at once.
+Alternately when trading on smaller account values (for example, less than $3,000) identify a dollar amount for a lot size that gives optimal return in a timely manner based on risk tolerance.

-• Taking Profits/Closing Positions: This involves establishing clear rules for closing trade positions to lock in profits made and to ensure a positive trajectory for the Compound 20 trading journey.
+• Taking Profits/Closing Positions: This involves establishing clear rules for closing trade positions to lock in profits made and to ensure a positive trajectory for the Compound 20 trading journey, this also preserve and protects your capital.
+Before making each trade, have in mind a clear take profit point based on what the market appears to be able to give on that trading day.
+Be prepared to take less profit if market movement and momentum is not favorable based on your timeline for that trade.

 • Before you place a trade, ensure that no rules are broken